Alex1990/autoresize-textarea/README.md

 ## Todos

 - Study how to fix the above bugs.
-Learn the `DOMAttrModified` event.
+Learn the `textInput` event.

 ## Thanks to